NSW workers compensation blog

 In NSW workers compensation, section 36 usually sets weekly payments for the first 13 weeks of incapacity.
 The practical check is whether the insurer used the correct pre-injury average weekly earnings (PIAWE), included overtime, allowances and second-job income where relevant, and only deducted actual post-injury earnings.
 If the calculation looks low, ask for the breakdown immediately, send corrected payroll and medical evidence, and escalate before several pay cycles compound the underpayment.

-What to check in the first 48 hours
+What to check in the early triage stage

 - Ask the insurer for the written section 36 calculation and the incapacity start date it used.